Minstrel show: Height

 The rise of the minstrel show coincided with the growth of the abolitionist movement.
 Many Northerners were concerned for the oppressed blacks of the South, but most had no idea how these slaves lived day-to-day.
 Blackface performance had been inconsistent on this subject; some slaves were happy, others victims of a cruel and inhuman institution.
-However, in the 1850s, minstrelsy became decidedly mean-spirited and pro-slavery as race replaced class as its main focus.
+However, in the 1850s, minstrelsy became more pro-slavery as political and satirical content was toned down or removed entirely.
 Most minstrels projected a greatly romanticized and exaggerated image of black life with cheerful, simple slaves always ready to sing and dance and to please their masters.
 (Less frequently, the masters cruelly split up black lovers or sexually assaulted black women.)
 The lyrics and dialogue were generally racist, satiric, and largely white in origin.
 Songs about slaves yearning to return to their masters were plentiful.
-The message was clear: do not worry about the slaves; they are happy with their lot in life.
 Figures like the Northern dandy and the homesick ex-slave reinforced the idea that blacks did not belong, nor did they want to belong, in Northern society.

-Minstrelsy's reaction to Uncle Tom's Cabin is indicative of plantation content at the time.
-Tom acts largely came to replace other plantation narratives, particularly in the third act.
-These sketches sometimes supported Stowe's novel, but just as often they turned it on its head or attacked the author.
-Whatever the intended message, it was usually lost in the joyous, slapstick atmosphere of the piece.
-Characters such as Simon Legree sometimes disappeared, and the title was frequently changed to something more cheerful like "Happy Uncle Tom" or "Uncle Dad's Cabin".
-Uncle Tom himself was frequently portrayed as a harmless bootlicker to be ridiculed.
-Troupes known as Tommer companies specialized in such burlesques, and theatrical Tom shows integrated elements of the minstrel show and competed with it for a time.
+Adaptations of Uncle Tom's Cabin sprang up rapidly after its publication (all were unlicensed by its author Harriet Beecher Stowe, who refused to sell the theatrical rights for any sum).
+While all incorporated some elements of minstrelsy, their content varied significantly, from serious productions retaining the book's antislavery message like that of George Aiken's, to minstrel show parodies which generally excised characters such as the cruel master Simon Legree, retaining only the "plantation frolics", differing from earlier minstrel shows only in name, to outright condemnation of Stowe as uninterested in the suffering of the white working class.
+"Tom shows" continued into the 20th century, continuing to blend the comic aspects of minstrelsy with the more serious plot of the novel.

-Minstrelsy's racism (and sexism) could be rather vicious.
+Minstrelsy's racism (and sexism) could be vicious.
 There were comic songs in which blacks were "roasted, fished for, smoked like tobacco, peeled like potatoes, planted in the soil, or dried up and hung as advertisements", and there were multiple songs in which a black man accidentally put out a black woman's eyes.
 On the other hand, the fact that the minstrel show broached the subjects of slavery and race at all is perhaps more significant than the racist manner in which it did so.
 Despite these pro-plantation attitudes, minstrelsy was banned in many Southern cities.
 Its association with the North was such that as secessionist attitudes grew stronger, minstrels on Southern tours became convenient targets of anti-Yankee sentiment.